HoangPham2704/Cyclistic-Case-Study/README.md

 *The data files will be used in this project can be found here: https://divvy-tripdata.s3.amazonaws.com/index.html

-*Data collected from Jan/2022 to Dec/2022.
-Data made available by Motivate International Inc. under this [license](https://ride.divvybikes.com/data-license-agreement).
+*The data I will be using is from Jan/2022 to Dec/2022.
+Data were made available by Motivate International Inc. under this [license](https://ride.divvybikes.com/data-license-agreement).

 ## **Given Scenario**